kubernetes-sigs/cluster-api-provider-aws/docs/changing-credentials.md

 1. Use `clusterawsadm` to create the material needed for the Kubernetes Secret.
 With `clusterawsadm` 0.5.5 and earlier, the command is `clusterawsadm alpha bootstrap encode-aws-credentials`; with version 0.6.0 or later, the command is `clusterawsadm bootstrap credentials encode-as-profile`.
 Record the output of this command, as it is needed in a later step.
 2. Use `kubectl -n capa-system edit secret capa-manager-bootstrap-credentials` to edit the Secret.
 Replace the existing value of the `data.credentials` field with the new value created in step 1 using `clusterawsadm`.
 Save your changes.
-3. For the CAPA controller manager to pick up the new credentials in the Secret, restart it with `kubectl -n capa-manager rollout restart deployment capa-controller-manager`.
+3. For the CAPA controller manager to pick up the new credentials in the Secret, restart it with `kubectl -n capa-system rollout restart deployment capa-controller-manager`.

 Upon restart, CAPA will now use the updated credentials in the Secret to communicate with AWS.